david-pizzi-cg/github-ai-workflow-demo/README.md

 ## 🎯 Stage Overview

 This is **Stage 2** of the comprehensive multi-stage demo, demonstrating the evolution from manual, human-guided workflows to **autonomous AI-driven development**.

+> **⚠️ GitHub Copilot Plan Requirement**: This stage requires **GitHub Copilot Pro** or higher (Pro+, Business, or Enterprise) to access the Copilot Coding Agent.
+The free plan does not include this feature.
+See [GitHub Copilot Plans](https://docs.github.com/en/copilot/get-started/plans#agents).

 **Multi-Stage Demo Evolution:**
 - **Stage 1**: Human-guided AI workflow (AI as tool)